 Are your competitors acquiring new links you haven’t seen yet?
 These are linkers that you can nudge to link to your page as well.

-5. Mozbar
+5. Ontolo

-If you’re a solo-man link building team and trying to scale the link prospecting process at its best, you can use Ontolo to extract link opportunities straight from the platform.
+If you’re a solo-man link building team trying to scale the link prospecting process at its best, you can use Ontolo to extract link opportunities straight from the platform.

 Website: Ontolo